imagekitio/docs-keep-a-changelog/sample-projects/embeddable-media-library-widget/README.md

 * Configure UI view options, such as inline or modal-based Media Library panel.
 * Supply a custom container class so that you can customize the styling to match your application theme.
 * Open the Media Library directly to a specified state, such as opening to a specific folder, or opening a specific asset.
-* Allowing single asset insertion or limiting the maximum number of assets that can be inserted via the plugin.
+* Allowing single/multiple asset(s) insertion or limiting the maximum number of assets that can be inserted via the plugin.

 ![](../../.gitbook/assets/15-mlw-home.png)